 A more scalable way to source deals is through digital financing and crowdfunding sites, like Propel(x).
 Financing sites usually also have a focus, which can help you find deals based on your areas of interest.
-If you are interested in consumer goods and e-commerce then CircleUp would be a good place to start.
+If you are interested in consumer goods and e-commerce, then CircleUp would be a good place to start.
 If your passion is deep technology and companies pushing the technological envelope, then Propel(x) would be a good source.
 Both CircleUp and Propel(x) curate the companies on their respective platforms, providing higher-quality, pre-screened deals for you to consider.

 Another way to improve both the quality of your deal flow and to improve the diligence of the deals is to connect with seasoned angel investors.
 Networking events or using funding groups are a good way to connect with these types of investors.
 Finally, online investing platforms also allow you to connect and interact with more seasoned angels.
 Like learning any skill (and this is an acquired skill) looking over someone’s shoulder is a great way to first get acquainted with the ins-and-outs of angel investing.

-When it comes to evaluating a deal, we recommend following a process, which should include thorough due diligence.
+Steps for becoming an angel investor: When it comes to evaluating a deal, we recommend following a process, which should include thorough due diligence.
 Here’s the process I follow:

 Deal Terms and Documentation

 - Convertible Note: These are the most common type of funding instruments for the seed round.
 Please see the July 1st blog post for more information on what to look for in a convertible note.

 - Convertible Preferred Stock: This is a common form of funding that is often sought after the initial seed round.
 Preferred stock is often what the original investors convertible notes will mature to.